chrisholtt/PDA-Static-and-Dynamic-testing/part_1_docs/testing_task_1.md

 # return statement is using a plus operand on a string which will result in an error.
 def cards_total(self, cards):
+  # total should be initialised to zero
   total
   for card in cards:
     total += card.value
+    # return statement inside the for loop
     return "You have a total of" + total

 ```